-- 1. Referral #1: Staff member who wrote referral discusses disciplinary procedure with Principal and parent/guardian is notified. - 2.
-Referral #2: Principal contacts parent/guardian to discuss parental cooperation with student's behavior modification. - 3.
-Referral #3: Child and parent/guardian meet with Principal; one day suspension will be assigned. - 4.
+1. Referral #1: Staff member who wrote referral discusses disciplinary procedure with Principal and parent/guardian is notified.
+The student will receive 1 demerit

+- point. - 2.
+Referral #2: Principal contacts parent/guardian to discuss parental cooperation with student's behavior modification.
+The student will receive 2 demerit points. - 3.
+Referral #3: Child and parent/guardian meet with Principal and teacher; one day suspension or community service will be assigned.
+The student will receive 3 demerit points. - 4.
 Referral #4: Child and parent/guardian meet with Principal; two days to one-week suspension will be assigned.
-Child will be ineligible for the remainder of the year. - 5.
+Child will be ineligible for the remainder of the year.
+The student will receive 4 demerit points. - 5.
 Referral #5: Administrative council will meet to determine if a request for dismissal is appropriate.
+The student will receive 5 demerit points.